 How to Stop Being Codependent

-I know as a Denver marriage counselor and online couples therapist who’s spent years helping couples get unsnarled from emotional enmeshment, that many couples struggle with codependent relationships.
+I know as a Denver marriage counselor and online marriage counselor who’s spent years helping couples get unsnarled from emotional enmeshment, that many couples struggle with codependent relationships.
 Codependent cycles drag everyone down, and relationships feel miserable when they’re happening.

-I know from firsthand experience as a marriage counselor that codependency recovery is possible, but it takes a lot of self awareness to spot it — much less break free from a codependent cycle.
+Codependency recovery is absolutely possible, but it takes a lot of self-awareness to spot it — much less break free from a codependent cycle.
+This often requires a combination of good couples counseling, as well as a commitment to working on your own personal growth therapy too.
 It’s hard work, but it’s the only thing that can stop feeling angry and frustrated with your partner, and start feeling good about yourself and your life again.